povdocs/dolly/README.md

 ##### Parameters
 - `epsilon` - An optional margin of error used to determine whether an object has moved.
 Sometimes props move a very small amount that won't show up in the output.
 Default is `0.00001`.

+### Events

+`Prop` objects support a number of event callbacks, which can be registered using the [event emitter](https://github.com/medikoo/event-emitter) interface.

+#### updatestart

+Fires before this prop is about to be updated.
+This is a good place to set the position of an object that is being followed, when it's being determined by other code, like a physics engine or keyboard/mouse controls.

+##### Callback parameters

+- `position` - a vector representing the position of this prop

+#### update

+A prop's target position has been calculated, and it is about to be moved toward it.
+The callback is passed the current position and projected velocity, which may be modified before the prop is moved.

+##### Callback parameters

+- `position` - a vector representing the position of this prop
+- `velocity` - a vector representing the velocity of this prop towards its target

+#### updated

+The prop has been moved and is done being updated for this cycle.

+##### Callback parameters

+- `position` - a vector representing the updated position of this prop

+#### enterattractor

+Fires when a follow prop has entered the `outerRadius` of an attractor and this prop has begun being affected by it.

+##### Callback parameters

+- `prop` - the prop that approached the attractor
+- `subject` - the prop doing the attracting
+- `attraction` - a number from 0 to 1 representing the fraction of the distance between `outerRadius` and `innerRadius`, or the amount that the attractor affecting the position of the target prop.

+#### enterattractor

+Fires when a follow prop moves within the `outerRadius` of an attractor and the attraction amount changes.

+##### Callback parameters

+- `prop` - the prop that approached the attractor
+- `subject` - the prop doing the attracting
+- `attraction` - a number from 0 to 1 representing the fraction of the distance between `outerRadius` and `innerRadius`, or the amount that the attractor affecting the position of the target prop.

+#### leaveattractor

+Fires when a follow prop moves outside the `outerRadius` of an attractor and the effect no longer applies.

+##### Callback parameters

+- `prop` - the prop that left the attractor
+- `subject` - the prop doing the attracting

 ## Roadmap
 - Support for matching orientation as well as position